Here's Your Sign

 Here's Your Sign is the debut comedy album of Bill Engvall.
 It was recorded at Mark Ridley's Comedy Castle in Royal Oak, Michigan.
-Following years of success doing different comedic acts, Engvall released a CD of his material, including his most famous piece (after which his debut album was named).
-After peaking within the top 5 on both the Heatseekers and Hot Country Albums charts, as well as the top 50 on the Billboard 200, Engvall saw his career take off, as he remains one of the most popular comedians of the 90s.
+Following years of success doing different comedic acts, Engvall released a CD of his material.
+The album peaked within the top 5 on both the Heatseekers and Hot Country Albums charts, as well as the top 50 on the Billboard 200.